bereamk/bereamk/README.md

 ## 🎓 About Me
 - 📚 I'm currently a university student majoring in Computer Science with a minor in Data Science
 - 🌱 My GitHub is a reflection of my learning journey: from coding assignments to self-taught skills
-- 🤖 Aspiring software engineer
+- 🤖 Aspiring machine learning engineer
 - 💼 Actively seeking opportunities to grow and apply my skills in software development

 ##  What I'm Learning
 - 📝 Learning Journey: As I learn new technologies and techniques, I often work on small-scale projects and exercises.<br>
   - I keep this in [/learningbee](https://github.com/bereamk/learningbee)
 - 🏫 Recent coursework: [Harvard CS50](https://cs50.harvard.edu/x/2024/), Python Basics
-- 🔍 Focused on mastering: Python, SQL, JavaScript, HTML/CSS
+- 🔍 Focused on mastering: Python and Java

 ## 🚀 My Projects